 People also might notice other short-term side effects of using marijuana, such as:

 - feeling lightheaded or drowsy

 Research has found that people who use marijuana over a long period of time can have more lasting side effects.
 For example:

-- Fertility issues.
+Fertility issues.
 Animal studies suggest that using a lot of marijuana might be linked to decreased sperm count in men and delayed ovulation in women.
-Women who use marijuana when they are pregnant may be more likely to have babies with developmental and behavioral problems.
+Pregnant women who use marijuana might be more likely to have babies with developmental and behavioral problems.